 After final evaluation, the procurement officer may negotiate with the offeror of the highest-ranked proposal.
 Negotiations, if held, shall be within the scope of the request for proposals and limited to those items which would not have an effect on the ranking of proposals.
 If the highest-ranked offeror fails to provide necessary information for negotiations in a timely manner, or fails to negotiate in good faith, the state may terminate negotiations and negotiate with the offeror of the next highest-ranked proposal.
-If contract negotiations are commenced, they may be held in the School Finance and Faculties conference room on the 2nd floor of the M. Burns Building in Juneau, Alaska.
+If contract negotiations are commenced, they may be held in a conference room on the second floor of the Michael Burns Building in Juneau Alaska.
+If the contract negotiations take place in Juneau, Alaska, the offeror will be responsible for their travel and per diem expenses.